ahazem/ruby-conf-18-notes/day-1/yes-you-should-provide-a-client-library-for-your-api.md

 ### Intro

-Went in after [day-1/unraveling-the-masculinization-of-technology.md] was finished (more than 20 minutes into the talk), so missed a great part of it.
+Went in after [Unraveling the masculinization of technology](day-1/unraveling-the-masculinization-of-technology.md) talk was finished (more than 20 minutes into the talk), so missed a great part of it.

 ### Notes